Trans Empowerment Project’s growth is dependent on the networks and communities we grow from the seeds we are planting nationwide.

 - Commit to hosting 2 swaps annually; once in March (Trans Visibility) and again in November (Trans Awareness)

 - Create and manage community needs and resources for their local area

-If you’re interested in learning more, or hosting your own clothing swap, click here.
+Interested in learning more about hosting your own clothing swap?